Aristotle by Jusepe de Ribera

 - Name: Jusepe de Ribera

-- Also known as: José de Ribera or Josep de Ribera
+- Also: José de Ribera or Josep de Ribera

 - Born: 1591, Valencia, Spain